Maine Coon Vs Sphynx

 Maine Coon cats have strong, muscular builds and long, thick fur.
 Sphynx cats have more slender frames and are hairless or almost completely hairless.
 When it comes to personality, both Maine Coons and Sphynx cats love to play and spend time with their owners.
 Maine Coons are a bit calmer, while Sphynx cats are silly and attention-seeking.

-Maine Coons and Sphynxes are both famous cat breeds, but for wildly different reasons.
+Maine Coons and Sphynxes are both famous cat breeds but for wildly different reasons.

 Maine Coon Vs. Sphynx

 The Maine Coon is an enormous cat breed that initially rose to fame for its incredible hunting abilities.
+This is a hardy cat breed with long, thick fur and a powerful, muscular frame.

-The most prominent feature of the Sphynx cat is its hairlessness.
+By comparison, the most prominent feature of the Sphynx cat is its hairlessness.
 These bald cats have no fur except for a hardly visible and very fine layer.

 While Maine Coons are known to be energetic, Sphynx cats are even more playful!

 Sphynx cats are often called clowns or acrobats because they love doing all sorts of silly performances to delight their owners.
-They also love being the center of attention!
+They also love being the center of attention! (source 1).

 Origins

+The Maine Coon has a mysterious history.
 We do not know exactly how the Maine Coon came to be, but back in the day, they could be found all over the American state of Maine.

 In the early 1800s, farmers and sailors were able to identify Maine Coons based on their long, thick fur, enormous size, and wide, often polydactyl paws.